AzariasB/escaya/src/ast/README.md

 A `Semicolon` node has been used  in [ClassElement](https://tc39.es/ecma262/#prod-ClassElement) to represent the `;` token.

 ## Script and Module

  A javaScript program can be either [a script or a module](https://tc39.github.io/ecma262/index.html#sec-ecmascript-language-scripts-and-modules) as defined in the `ES2015` specs and later.

+### Script

 ```js
 interface Script <: Node {